US STOCKS-Wall St slides late; S&P 500 caps worst month since Jan 2016

 Retailer shares were among the bright spots of the day.

-Booking Holdings Inc, formerly known as Priceline, rose 6.8 percent after reporting upbeat quarterly profit, helped by higher hotel bookings, while off-price apparel seller TJX jumped 6.9 percent after posting upbeat same-store sales.
+Booking Holdings, formerly known as Priceline, rose 6.8 percent after reporting upbeat quarterly profit, helped by higher hotel bookings, while off-price apparel seller TJX jumped 6.9 percent after posting upbeat same-store sales.

 About 76 percent of the S&P 500 companies that have reported so far have topped profit estimates, according to Thomson Reuters I/B/E/S. That is above the average 72 percent recorded in the past four quarters.